minnayu/guess-that-pokemon/README.md

 ##### 5. Create a Pull Request to merge your changes into the main branch.
 ##### Please make sure to follow the code style and formatting conventions already in place.
 Also, be sure to test your changes thoroughly before submitting a Pull Request.

+##### Once you have submitted your pull request, a moderator will review the changes and merge them in a timely manner.
+Keep an eye out for comments regarding your changes.
+Thank you!

 # React Coding Standards